Sarah Monahan: Sexual assault

 In March 2010, Monahan stated in an interview with Woman's Day magazine, and later on current affairs television program A Current Affair, that she was sexually abused on the set of Hey Dad...! by Robert Hughes, the actor who played her on-screen father.
 Hughes denied the allegations and claimed to have engaged defamation lawyers.

 During an interview aired on A Current Affair in March 2011, Monahan expressed her concerns that charges may not be laid against Hughes.
 She stated that she intended to initiate legal actions against Hughes and television executives who, she claimed, were aware of Hughes' alleged actions and failed to take action.
 After her allegations in the media, Braveheart, a sexual assault advocacy group, asked Monahan to become an ambassador.

 Hughes was arrested in London on 9 August 2012.
 His extradition to Australia was approved on 28 September 2012.
 In early April 2014, Hughes was found guilty of sexually abusing young girls.

 Personal life

-Monahan lives in the US with her American husband, Matt Morris, whom she met in Brisbane, Australia.
+Monahan lived in the US with her American husband, Matt Morris, whom she met in Brisbane, Australia.

 In 2011, Monahan joined the Texas State Guard Medical Brigade, a branch of the Texas Military Forces whose focus is on humanitarian missions, and remained as a medical officer for the guard until 2014.

 Monahan has been an active campaigner for rights for child actors, and victims of sexual assault.
 She teamed up with Derryn Hinch to campaign for a sex offender registry in Australia, she has participated in social media campaigns such as #LetHerSpeak and #JusticeShouldntHurt.
 She is part of American charity, A Minor Consideration, and has spoken publicly at conferences on being a leader in speaking up on abuse.

+In 2026 Monahan was announced as the new owner of the Honey Rider bar in Neutral Bay, on the lower north shore of Sydney.